shraddha1803/Data-Challenge-Project/README.md

 * Conclusions and Visualizations - Three Excel files that recorded output from our model.
 Three graphs made in Excel plotting the recorded output.

 * Files:
-	*  filename - description of contents and dependencies.
+	*  DataChallenge2020/src/RentControlDataModel/AfterStep.java - description of contents and dependencies.
 What does     this file represent, and how does it fit in the workflow?
 *  filename - description of contents and dependencies.

 ### Personnel/Contributors